CQCL/selene/DEVELOPMENT.md

 We bundle some implementations of different components with selene for convenience, but stress that these are not designed to cover all use cases.

-Directories are stuctured as follows:
+Directories are structured as follows:

-- ./selene-core: Defining interfaces common to Selene itself and its plugins.
+- `./selene-core`: Defining interfaces common to Selene itself and its plugins.
 This allows for plugins to depend on Selene related types without having to depend on Selene itself.
-- ./selene-sim : The main Selene library, providing the emulation library and the main entry point for the emulator.
+- `./selene-sim`: The main Selene library, providing the emulation library and the main entry point for the emulator.
-- ./selene-ext : Plugins to be bundled into selene, such as simulators, error models, etc.
+- `./selene-ext`: Plugins to be bundled into selene, such as simulators, error models, etc.

 Each library has a compiled component and a python component.
 Contrary to typical projects which mix compiled code and python code, selene does *not* compile libraries as python